Theory of Operation

 YAML Metadata Format

 The content of each data stream may be described in a YAML metadata file that is created by the user.
 The following section defines the YAML format of this metadata file.
-The file sds.schema.json is a schema description of the SDS Format Description.
+The file schema/sds.schema.json is a schema description of the SDS Format Description.

-sds: Start of the SDS Format Description
+sds: Start of the SDS format description

 description: Additional descriptive text (optional)

-frequency: Capture frequency of the SDS
+frequency: Capture frequency of the SDS (required)

-content: List of values captured (see below)
+content: List of values captured (required, see below)

 content: List of values captured (in the order of the data file)

-- value: Name of the value
+- value: Name of the value (required)

-type: Data type of the value
+type: Data type of the value (required)

 offset: Offset of the value (optional); default: 0